-1.URLs passed in as parameters are not resolved by the Orchestration Server.
-They are passed to the strategy as a string.
-If necessary, the strategy can retrieve the value associated with the URL by using the <fetch> operation.
+^{1.}Universal Resource Locators (URL) that are passed in as parameters are not resolved by the Orchestration Server.
+They are passed to the application as a string.
+If necessary, the application can retrieve the value that is associated with the URL by using the $\langle fetch \rangle$ operation.